 Dr. Aaron Gardner – Lead Geneticist & Head of Research

 Dr. Aaron Gardner holds a BSc in Genetics, a Masters of Research in Medical and Molecular Biosciences as well as a doctorate in immunology.
 He has worked in a variety of medical research laboratories including those at Durham University and Newcastle University in the UK and Columbia University in New York.
 His work has concentrated on understanding the genetic modulation of various fibrotic disorders.
 Through his clinical experience, Aaron became fascinated with the potential for targeted personalized medicine to stem the tide of disease.
 His work at Gene Food is an extension of that passion.
 At Gene Food, Aaron created the scoring system used for Custom Nutrition Plans as well as the Guide to Nutrigenomics.

 Danielle Moore holds a bachelor’s degree in biochemistry and a graduate degree in Nutrition.
 Danielle has seen firsthand the healing power of personalized nutrition in her successful journey to overcome an autoimmune condition.
-At Gene Food, Danielle is responsible for developing and testing our database of recipes.
+At Gene Food, Danielle weighs in on the nutritional impacts of some of the work we’re doing.

 Leigh Matthews – Features Writer, Nutritional Therapist, Researcher